Rorschach–Heiden railway: History

-The first efforts to establish a rail connection to the village of Heiden began in 1872.
+The first plans to establish a rail connection from Rorschach to the village of Heiden were made in 1872.
 Early plans for an adhesion railway were soon discarded in favour of a shorter rack-and-pinion line from Rorschach.
 After receiving the concession in January 1874, construction work began in May of the same year.
-After a year and a half of construction, the line was finished.
-After officially opening on 3 September 1875, regular services began on 6 September 1875.
+The line officially opened on 3 September 1875, regular services began on 6 September 1875.
 The route was built in such a way that an extension to Trogen was possible.

 The entire route was 7,163 m long at the start of operations, 5,784 m of which were owned by the railway company.
-The construction costs of the line amounted to CHF 2,225,000, the costs for the rolling stock amounted to CHF 218,200.
+The costs of the construction and rolling stock amounted to CHF 2,200,000.
 At the beginning, the railway company had three steam locomotives, nine passenger cars with a total capacity of 400 people and eight freight cars with a total capacity of 56 t.

 In 1897 the company was issued a concession allowing the construction of a branch of its line of km.
 2,666 to a quarry in the "Chrennen" (then "Krinnen") near Wienacht.
 For this purpose, a new track with a length of about 250 m was laid, which became an integral part of the entire railway system.

 The line was electrified with the same 15 kV, 16 2/3 Hz AC system as the Swiss Federal Railways network.
 Two new class FZeh 2/4 electric locomotives were supplied by the Swiss Locomotive and Machine Works (SLM) and numbered 21 and 22.
 In 1950 four-wheel electric railcar, BCFhe 2/4 number 23, was supplied by SLM, followed in 1967 by a second railcar, ABDeh 2/4 number 24, from the same supplier.
 A third railcar, the articulated BDeh 3/6 number 25, was built by Stadler Rail in 1998.

 On 1 July 2006, the RHB merged with the Rheineck–Walzenhausen mountain railway, Trogenerbahn and the former Appenzeller Bahnen to form a new company operating under the name Appenzeller Bahnen.